florianverdonck/AirtableToolkitDocumentation/readme.md

 ### What is AirtableToolkit ?

 AirtableToolkit is a tools that aims to bring access to all Airtable features through an API.
+It's some sort of unofficial Meta API that Airtable is still working on.

 ### How does it work ?